Audition Dates: April 14 and 15, 2023

 - All applicants must live within a 75 mile radius of Pittsburgh.
 This requirement extends to every member of an ensemble that wishes to apply.
 Previous Major Artist winners are ineligible to audition again in the same solo instrument or ensemble category.

-- Up to 40 qualified applications will be accepted in the order they are received.
+- Up to 40 qualified applicants will be accepted in the order their applications are received.
 Additional applicants will be placed on a waiting list.

 - Singers must include selections in English and at least two other languages.